JessMBrown/Journey_Genie_Group_Project/README.md

 ---
 ## Closing

 Thank you for using Journey Genie!
 We're so glad you did.
-And a special thanks to the <a href="https://codefirstgirls.com/" target="_blank">Code First Girls</a> team and Olamide and Helen for building our skills and teaching us all we know.
+And a special thanks to the <a href="https://codefirstgirls.com/" target="_blank">Code First Girls</a> team, Olamide, Helen, Sumeet and Abilash for building our skills and teaching us all we know.
 But for now,

 🚢 Bon voyage!!!